Germany: Second cancellation of top UN official – DW – 02/19/2025

 Germany: Second cancellation of top UN officialFebruary 19, 2025

-Controversy has erupted in Germany after two major German universities cancelled events featuring the UN Special Rapporteur on the Occupied Palestinian Territories, following pressure from state governments.
+Controversy has erupted in Germany after two major universities cancelled events featuring the UN Special Rapporteur on the Occupied Palestinian Territories, following pressure from state governments.
+Several academics and organizations have condemned the decision as a violation of academic freedom.

 Francesca Albanese was due to speak at the Free University (FU) in Berlin on February 19 along with Eyal Weizman, the British-Israeli director of the research agency Forensic Architecture.
 But university authorities decided to cancel the public event after what FU President Günter M. Ziegler described as "massive criticism of the two guests from different directions."
-Another lecture by Albanese, at the Ludwig Maximilian University in Munich, had already been cancelled a few days before on similar grounds.
+Another lecture by Albanese, at the Ludwig Maximilian University in Munich, had already been cancelled a few days before.

-That criticism included statements from the Israeli ambassador to Germany and Berlin's conservative Mayor Kai Wegner, who told the Bild tabloid newspaper earlier this month: "I expect the FU to cancel the event immediately and take a clear stand against antisemitism."
+The criticism in Berlin included statements from the Israeli ambassador to Germany and the city's conservative Mayor Kai Wegner, who told the Bild tabloid newspaper earlier this month: "I expect the FU to cancel the event immediately and take a clear stand against antisemitism."

 ADL criticizes special rapporteur